opentargets/OnToma/README.md

 OnToma is a python module that helps you map your disease/phenotype terms to the ontology we use in the Open Targets platform.

+The ontology we use in the Open Targets platform is a subset (aka. _slim_) of the EFO ontology _plus_ any HPO terms for which a valid EFO mapping could not be found.

+*features*

+- Wrap OLS, OXO, Zooma in a pythonic API
+- Tries to find mappings iteratively using the faster methods first
+- Checks if mapping is in the subset of EFO that gets included in the Open Targets platform
+- *tries to* follow the procedure highlighted in https://github.com/opentargets/data_release/wiki/EFO-Ontology-Annotation-Process

 # Usage

 ## Installing